realpython/realpython-blog/2015/2015-06-17-handling-user-authentication-with-angular-and-flask.markdown

 }
 ```

-Here, we followed the same formula as the `login()` function, except we sent a GET request rather than a POST and, to be cautious, instead of sending an error if the user does not exist, we're just logging the user out.
+Here, we followed the same formula as the `login()` function, except we sent a GET request rather than a POST and, to be cautious, instead of sending an error if the user does not exist, we just logged the user out.

 **`register()`**